karldcodes/whiteboard/README.md

 * Investigate signalr backplane for scaling in microservices
 * Add unit tests
 * Change the backend code to save the board state in a database instead of in memory
+* Updated frontend so you can write large amounts of text